Ultimate Guide to Hvar Island in Croatia

 Other Things to Do in Hvar…

-The island of Hvar encompasses much more than just Hvar Town: Stari Grad is another port town on the north side of the island, as is Jelsa, which is a great place to go wine tasting.
+The island of Hvar encompasses much more than just Hvar Town.
+Stari Grad is another port on the island’s north side, as is Jelsa, which is a great place to go wine tasting.
 You can rent a car or scooter to reach them, or simply grab a cab or take a tour.
-If you’re visiting Hvar in June, check out their gorgeous lavender fields near Busje, or the mountain villages of Malo Grablje & Velo Grablje.
+If you’re visiting Hvar in June, check out their gorgeous lavender fields near Busje.

-Jelsa is a much quieter town on the northern side of Hvar, known for its wine tasting & nearby lavender fields.
-Stay here if you prefer a slower pace & more R&R…
+Jelsa is a much quieter town on the north side of Hvar, known for wine tasting & lavender fields.

-The famous “Blue Cave” tour is one of the most popular trips you can take in Hvar.
-There may even be a queue to get in to the cave…it’s that popular!
+The famous “Blue Cave” tour is one of the most popular trips available in Hvar.

 xoxo Noelia